Steans Center > About > Steans Center History

 Since 1898, service to those who are least served by society has been the primary ethos at DePaul University.
 Serving others is at the core of what it means to attain a DePaul education and permeates the minds and actions of students, faculty and staff.
 Through the vision of Harrison I. Steans and the Steans Family, the Steans Center was developed to further support direct integration of service throughout DePaul's curriculum.

 Following years of university strategic planning, the Steans Center began as the Office for Community-based Service Learning in 1998.
 Under the guidance of the founding director, Dr. Laurie Worrall, and with a grant from the Steans Family, the Office set forth on a mission to integrate service-learning pedaogy into the curriculum.
 Dr. Worrall and her small staff built the Office's initial relationships between DePaul faculty and Chicago-based community partners in support of service-learning course development, These courses primarily supported the university's newly developed Junior Year Experiential Learning Requirement (JYEL), a requirement within the Common Core of DePaul's Liberal Studies Program for all undergraduates.
 JYEL was fulfilled by students in one of four ways and students that enrolled in JYEL courses integrating service-learning pedagogy were placed with community partners to conduct 25 hours of service during the term.
-Faculty in courses in the College of Liberal Arts and Sciences, the College of Computing and Digital media and the School of Continuing and Professional Studies, formerly School for New Learning, a unit geared specifically toward nontraditional-age college students and strongly emphasizing experiential learning, were early adopters of the pedagogy.
+Faculty in courses in the College of Liberal Arts and Sciences, the Jarvis College of Computing and Digital Media and the School of Continuing and Professional Studies, formerly School for New Learning, a unit geared specifically toward nontraditional-age college students and strongly emphasizing experiential learning, were early adopters of the pedagogy.